 Deep Officials: On snaps at or inside the 10 yard line going in, Deep officials will be positioned outside the field of play along the end line.
-Depending on how the offensive formation is organized, their initial position laterally ranges from the upright of the goal post on their side of the field all the way to the corner of the field on their side.
+Depending on how the offensive formation is organized, their initial position laterally ranges from inbounds pylon (hash mark) on their side of the field all the way to the corner of the field on their side.
 Their primary call will be on passes; they have the end line and will work with the Wing official on their side to determine catch/no-catch on plays near the corner pylon.